BrainNormalizer: Anatomy-Informed Pseudo-Healthy Brain Reconstruction from Tumor MRI via Edge-Guided ControlNet: Experiments

 \subsection{Dataset and Preprocessing}

-We used the BraTS2020 dataset, which contains multi-modal MRIs of brain tumor patients with MRI modalities: T1-weighted (T1), T2-weighted (T2), FLAIR, and T1-weighted with contrast enhancement (T1CE) and three tumor subregions (gadolinium-enhancing tumor, peritumoral edema, and necrotic and non-enhancing tumor core).
-In this study, only the T1CE modality was employed, which is a single-channel image providing the highest tumor-to-tissue contrast and the clearest delineation of enhancing tumor boundaries.
-This modality choice enables more reliable modeling of tumor-related structural patterns.
-All three tumor subregions were merged into a single “tumor” label to focus on the overall tumor extent rather than subregion-level differentiation.
-For each 3D volume, axial slices between indices 80 and 130 were extracted, covering the central brain region where tumors are typically observed.
-Images were clipped at the $99.5^{th}$ percentile of non-zero voxel intensities, zero-padded to a spatial size of $256\times256$, and subsequently resized to $512\times512$ using nearest-neighbor interpolation to match the SD input resolution.
+We used the BraTS2020 dataset \cite{menze2014multimodal}, which contains MRIs of brain tumor patients. {All volumes in the dataset are preprocessed with co-registration to a common anatomical space (SRI24 atlas), resulting in consistent spatial orientation and alignment across subjects \cite{baheti2021brain}.
+This standardization ensures that the left–right hemispheric axis is approximately aligned.} This study employed contrast-enhanced T1-weighted brain MRI (T1CE), a commonly used imaging modality in clinical practice.
+In the dataset, each tumor was labeled with three subregions (gadolinium-enhancing tumor, peritumoral edema, and necrotic and non-enhancing tumor core).
+For our analysis, these were combined into a single “tumor” region to capture the overall tumor extent. {For each 3D volume, axial slices between indices 80 and 130 were extracted, covering the central brain region where tumors are typically observed, while avoiding peripheral slices with limited or partial brain structures, following prior work \cite{wolleb2022diffusion}.} Images were clipped at the $99.5^{th}$ percentile of non-zero voxel intensities, zero-padded to a spatial size of $256\times256$, and subsequently resized to $512\times512$ using nearest-neighbor interpolation to match the SD input resolution.
 To align with the model’s expected three-channel input, each slice was channel-replicated.
 Image intensities were first normalized to the range \([0, 1]\) and subsequently rescaled to \([-1, 1]\), following the normalization procedure used in the original SD implementation.

 Slices containing between 1,000 and 3,000 tumor pixels were categorized as tumorous, whereas slices with no tumor pixels were classified as non-tumorous.
 To prevent data leakage, the split was performed at the subject level, ensuring that slices from the same subject were assigned exclusively to a single set.
 The dataset was divided into training and test sets with a 9:1 ratio, maintaining the ratio between non-tumorous and tumorous slices through stratified sampling.
 The training set comprised 330 subjects with 5,089 tumorous and 5,994 non-tumorous slices, resulting in a total of 11,083 slices.
 The test set included 35 subjects with 566 tumorous and 574 non-tumorous slices, for a total of 1,140 slices.